 - http://clipart-library.com/pineapple-coloring-page.html

-*This post was originally shared to this blog on 05/17/2023, and has since been updated to improve user experience, add video instruction, as well as to make it as shareable as possible across the social medias.
+*This post was originally shared to this blog on 05/17/2023, & has since been updated to improve user experience, add video instruction, as well as to make it as shareable as possible across the social medias.

 **Please note that I do try my hardest to provide factual, but easy to understand, information about each topic.
 If you notice a discrepancy in my coloring pages, facts, or see something that you deem “misinformation/incorrect” please make sure to notify me about it.
 I would prefer that you send me an email with a link to a more reputable resource on that subject, so that I can correct it as soon as possible.
 Thanks so much for helping this site become the best that it can be!